-- 2. If you omit the second parameter, the default drive is used as the target drive. - 3.
+- 1. If you omit both parameters, a single-drive copy operation is performed on the default drive. - 2.
+If you omit the second parameter, the default drive is used as the target drive. - 3.
 If you omit the second parameter and you specify the default drive as the source drive, a single-drive copy operation is performed. - 4.
 On a single-drive system, all prompts will be for drive A, regardless of any drive specifiers you may enter. - 5.
-DISKCOPY attempts to keep the number of diskette insertions to a minimum by reading the maximum amount of data that memory can hold before writing it to the target diskette.
-Depending on the amount of available memory, this can result in 2, 4, 8, or 10 tracks of data being processed for each pair of diskette insertions. - 6.
-Diskettes that have had a lot of file creation and deletion activity become fragmented because diskette space is not allocated sequentially.
+Diskettes that have had a lot of file creation and deletion activity become fragmented, because diskette space is not allocated sequentially.
 The first free sector found is the next sector allocated, regardless of its location on the diskette.